Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 ------------------------------

-To connect the Industrial Digital In 4 or the Industrial Quad Relay Bricklet to a remote or similar you have to accomplish two things:
+To connect the Industrial Digital In 4 or the Industrial Quad Relay Bricklet to a device you have to accomplish two things:

 * Find solder pads that can be used to measure or switch a voltage.
-* Solder cables to these pads.
+* Solder wires to these pads.

-If you have never done this, click :ref:`here <starter_kit_hardware_hacking_for_beginners>` for an in-depth guide that explains both steps.
+If you have never done this, take a look at :ref:`Hardware Hacking for Beginners <starter_kit_hardware_hacking_for_beginners>` tutorial for an in-depth guide that explains both steps.

 .. toctree::
    :hidden: